 Activities Traditional activities include a summer picnic and occasional field trips.
 Each December we host a holiday party, where members gather to buy and sell trees in a social setting.
 Other activities include the sister arts of Suiseki (viewing stones) and Shohin (small bonsai).
 National and regional conventions are on the vacation plans of many members.
 The Society occasionally hosts these events, the last one was the 2018 Northwest Bonsai Rendezvous.
 To see the photo and video galleries from that event, Click Here.

 Membership Dues As with all organizations, dues are necessary to partially defray expenses.
 Annual dues are $30 for individuals and $40 for a family membership (any number, same household).
 You can join on-line or download and print the application form and bring to a monthly meeting.
 See Join/Renew/Donate on the menu above.

 Exhibits The Society sponsors one or two exhibits annually which are open to the public.
 The shows often include demonstrations as well as a marketplace providing a fantastic opportunity to purchase high quality plants, bonsai containers and the special tools helpful in developing fine bonsai.

 Lending Library The Society maintains a comprehensive library of published material and videos on bonsai and related topics.
 The library is open one hour before meetings for your convenience.
 Continually updated with newly published books and periodicals, the library provides a valuable source of information to increase the knowledge and skill of both the novice and the expert alike.
-Checkout the library at the monthly meetings.
+Checkout the library HERE and at the monthly meetings.

 Newsletter Members receive a monthly newsletter via email (hard copies are mailed to members without email).
 The newsletter provides information on upcoming events, bonsai tips and other Society business.
 A copy of the current newsletter may be found under the Resources menu.